playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 <span v-else>Type: File</span>
 ```

-A `v-else` tag **must** immediately follow a `v-if`, otherwise it won't work.
+A `v-else` tag **must** immediately follow a `v-if`; otherwise, it won't work.

 <!-- tabs:end -->

 ## Expanded Branches

-While an `if ... else` works wonders if you only have a single Boolean value you need to check, oftentimes you'll find yourself needing more than a single conditional branch to check against.
+While an `if ... else` works wonders if you only have a single Boolean value you need to check, you'll often need more than a single conditional branch to check against.

 For example, what if we added an `isImage` Boolean to differentiate between images and other file types?